-Accor has done deals with a lot of airlines, and Eurostar, over the last couple of years.
-We are going to cover this in a separate article next week.
+Accor has done deals with a lot of airlines, and Eurostar, over the last couple of years – and with Qatar Airways adopting Avios there is now a route to go Avios to Accor.
 Accor is very much the exception to the rule however, and as a revenue-based scheme (1 Accor point = 2 Eurocents of hotel room) it rarely makes sense to convert.

 To some extent, we should be grateful that Virgin allows you to do any sort of transfer out.
-It is a valuable option for people who earn a lot of Virgin miles through their work but do not want to redeem them for further flights, possible due to family issues, availability or frustration with the Virgin Atlantic / Delta / KLM and Air France route network.
+It is a valuable option for people who earn a lot of Virgin Points through their work but do not want to redeem them for further flights, possible due to family issues, availability or frustration with the Virgin Atlantic / Delta / KLM and Air France route network.

-Transferring to hotel schemes is also a good exit for anyone who picks up some Virgin Atlantic miles through business travel but feels that they will never earn enough for a decent long-haul redemption in a premium cabin.
+Transferring to hotel schemes is also a good exit for anyone who picks up some Virgin Points through business travel but feels that they will never earn enough for a decent long-haul redemption in a premium cabin.

-When Virgin Atlantic was in financial difficulties this Summer, many people decided to hedge their risk by transferring their Virgin Points into Hilton or IHG points.
+When Virgin Atlantic was in financial difficulties in 2020, many HfP readers decided to hedge their risk by transferring their Virgin Points into Hilton or IHG points.
 They lost some value but it removed the risk of losing everything.

 Transferring Virgin Points to Hilton Honors